lionelmace/ibmcloud-training/lab7-devops/gitops/README.md

 ## Create new Pipeline artefacts

-1. Ensure you are logged into your OpenShift cluster and go to your called **<lab-your-name**:
+1. Ensure you are logged into your OpenShift cluster and go to your called **<ab-your-name**:

     ```
     oc project lab-<your-name>